jessyshaanin-beep/souqmetrics-attribution-for-woo/readme.txt

 == Description ==

-SouqMetrics – WooCommerce Attribution is a lightweight plugin that captures marketing attribution data and stores it directly on WooCommerce orders.
+SouqMetrics – Attribution for Woo is a lightweight plugin that captures marketing attribution data and stores it directly on WooCommerce orders.

 The plugin works automatically after activation and requires no configuration.